It’s been a tough for the biofuels market in recent years, but there’s still hope. Here’s a look at seven publicly traded US biofuel stocks.

 Green Plains Partners provides ethanol and fuel storage, as well as terminal and transportation services, through owning, operating, developing and acquiring ethanol and fuel storage tanks.
 Its primary assets include ethanol storage facilities, fuel terminal facilities and transportation assets.

-As it stands, Green Plains Partners currently owns 38 ethanol storage facilities near its parent’s 17 ethanol product plants, with a combined storage of roughly 38.6 million gallons.
+Green Plains Partners currently owns 32 ethanol storage facilities near its parent’s 13 ethanol product plants, with a combined storage of roughly 1.1 billion gallons.

 5. Pacific Ethanol (NASDAQ:PEIX)

 With headquarters in Sacramento, California, Pacific Ethanol is a producer of low-carbon renewable fuels with a focus on the western part of the US.
-As recently as 2015, Pacific Ethanol expanded to the Midwestern US by adding four additional plants.
+In 2015, Pacific Ethanol expanded to the midwestern US by adding four additional plants.

-Through its eight facilities, Pacific Ethanol’s plants have a combined production capacity of 605 million gallons per year, and can produce over 1 million tons annual of ethanol co-products, including wet and dry distiller grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, corn oil, distillers yeast and CO2.
+Through its nine facilities, Pacific Ethanol’s plants have a combined production capacity of 605 million gallons per year and can produce over three million tonnes of ethanol co-products annually, including wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, corn oil and distillers yeast.

 6. Renewable Energy Group (NASDAQ:REGI)

-Renewable Energy Group provides lower-carbon-intensity products and services, and is also an international producer of biomass-based diesel, and a developer of renewable chemicals.
-In short, Renewable Energy Group has a diverse portfolio.
+The largest biodiesel producer in the US, Renewable Energy Group is a provider of lower-carbon-intensity products and services and has a diverse portfolio.
+The company is also an international producer of biomass-based diesel and a developer of renewable chemicals.

 7. REX American Resources (NYSE:REX)

 Closing out our US biofuel stocks list is Rex American Resources, a company that has interests in six ethanol production facilities.
-Through those facilities, nearly 684 million gallons of ethanol were shipped over the 12-month period ended on April 30, 2018.
+Through those facilities, 660 million gallons of ethanol were shipped over the 12-month period ended on January 31, 2020.

 The company’s investment interests include One Earth Energy, NuGen Energy and Big River Resources.